NSW Energy Security Safeguard

 Higher ESS targets and the PDRS are expected to deliver a net economic benefit for New South Wales of $1.2 billion.
 Households and businesses choosing to implement energy saving and peak demand reduction activities are expected to save an additional $3.6 billion on their bills between 2022 and 2040.

 In September 2021, the NSW Government released the Energy Security Safeguard position paper.
-The paper sets out the Government’s final position on the design of the Safeguard, including reforms to the ESS, the design of the new PDRS, and reforms to improve administration.
+The paper sets out the Government’s final position on the design of the ESS and the PDRS, including reforms to the ESS, the design of the new PDRS, and reforms to improve scheme administration.

 The paper also summarises stakeholder feedback received in response to the Energy Security Target and Safeguard consultation paper.
 The consultation was open from April to June 2020.

-The NSW Government will align regulation, administration and compliance for the ESS and the PDRS where possible.
-The Government will appoint IPART as the administrator and regulator of both schemes.
+The NSW Government will align regulation, administration and compliance for the ESS, PDRS and RFS where possible.
+The Government will appoint IPART as the administrator and regulator of all three schemes.

-Under the Net Zero Plan, the NSW Government will invest an additional $25 million in a Safeguard Acceleration Program to streamline implementation and support the expansion of the Safeguard.
+Under the Net Zero Plan, the NSW Government will invest an additional $25 million in a Safeguard Acceleration Program to streamline implementation and support the expansion of the ESS and PDRS.
 This will reduce participation costs and help industry prepare for the introduction of the new peak scheme and broaden the activities they offer under the existing Energy Savings Scheme.

 Further information about the Safeguard: